 Rules Stem Challenge

 For older students Teachers are Terrific has an awesome blog post where she suggests having students create a model to depict a classroom rule.
-What a fun activity!
+This is a great way to make rules and routines fun!

 Pictionary of Rules